benpollarduk/LoFiEffects.WPF/.nuget/README.md

 # LoFiEffects.WPF

-A WPF library for displaying content in reduced fidelity.
+A WPF library for rendering content in reduced fidelity.
 Supports .Net 8.0.

 ## Introduction
 A library of controls and shader effects that can display content with reduced frame rates and other visual effects aimed at degrading visual quality.